luigisaetta/finops-with-oci-ai/README.md

 ### 📝 Suggested Next Steps
 - Define **FinOps policies** (e.g., tagging, budgets, GPU usage, DB density)
 - Implement **MCP tools** to retrieve spend and compliance data
-- Use **CrewAI or similar orchestration** to automate analysis and reporting
+- Use **Agents' frameworks like CrewAI or similar** to automate analysis and reporting
 - Visualize results with **Streamlit or dashboards**

 ---